Close Button

 At Benenden Hospital we can help you get the answers you need, quickly.

-Consultant Rheumatologist, Dr Amit Saha, talks about the different types of rheumatic conditions, plus how to access diagnosis and treatment at Benenden Hospital.
+Consultant Rheumatologist, Dr Amit Saha, talks about the different types of rheumatic conditions, diagnosis and treatment at Benenden Hospital.

 I have a question about rheumatology treatment